Introduction

 • single_cell: TRUE or FALSE.

 Other optional columns can be added.
-These columns will be available when building the contrasts for the repertoire comparison report.
+These columns will be available as metadata in the final repertoire table.
 It is recommended that these columns also follow the AIRR nomenclature.
 Examples are:

 • intervention: Description of intervention.